To increase access to health care coverage for low income individuals, families and children.

 Medicaid is a program for low-income persons whose income and/or resources are below certain levels.
-Eligible populations include children, pregnant women, single individuals, families and individuals certified blind or certified disabled.
+Eligible populations include children, pregnant women, single individuals, families and individuals certiﬁed blind or certiﬁed disabled.
 In addition, persons with medical bills may be eligible for Medicaid even if their income and resources are above the allowable Medicaid income levels.
 Medicaid income and resource levels generally change on January 1 of each year.
+Only certified blind individuals, certified disabled individuals, and individuals over 65 have a resource test.
 Children and families may be eligible for Child Health Plus or Family Health Plus if they are not eligible for Medicaid.

 Medicaid offers a full range of health services for eligible persons including:

 - All regular medical checkups and needed follow-up care.

 - Medical supplies.

 For some pregnant women, services may be limited to perinatal care if their incomes are too high to qualify for full Medicaid coverage.